 Youth ages 6-8

 Youth ages 9-12

 A teen volunteer program for youth ages 15-18 (application required)

 For cancellation at least thirty days prior to camp, a full refund minus a non-refundable deposit of $40 per cancelled camp program will be provided and $10 per cancelled aftercare program.
 For cancellation between 14 and 29 days prior to camp, a 50% refund of all fees will be provided.
 For cancellation less than two weeks prior to camp, or non-completion of camp, no refund will be provided.

 I signed my child up with a sibling/friend, will they be in the same group at camp?

-All grade school groups start the day together and often play large group games together.
-So even if your child and their sibling/friend are not in the same group, they will have a chance to socialize and support each other.
+Fir and Cedar camp groups start the day together and often play large group games together.
+So even if your camper and their sibling/friend are not in the same group, they will have a chance to socialize and support each other every day.

 What time and where is morning drop off?